A Guide to California Landlord Insurance

 With the unique risks that California landlords face, investing in additional coverage on top of your standard landlord insurance can help you and your investment stay protected.
 Here are some additional policies you may consider:

-• Loss of rent coverage: While rent loss coverage is optional, it's highly recommended in a state like California, prone to natural disasters.
-When a rental property is severely damaged by a natural disaster, accident, or tenant negligence, it becomes uninhabitable and unable to be rented out.
 Due to this forced vacancy, landlords can't collect rent payments and will lose their rental income until the property is repaired.
 With rent loss coverage, the financial burden of a vacant rental property is less severe so long as the policy covers the cause of the claim.

-• Umbrella insurance: As with loss of rent coverage, landlords don't have to get umbrella insurance in California — but it's a great idea to have comprehensive liability coverage in this highly populated, litigious state.
 Umbrella insurance helps protect you and your assets in two scenarios: if your primary insurance policy (regular homeowners, landlord, auto, or watercraft policy coverage) doesn't cover you for a specific scenario or if you get caught up in an expensive lawsuit that exhausts the financial limits of your primary plan.

-• Theft and vandalism coverage: This insurance coverage doesn't refer to damage by a tenant, but rather if someone breaks in and damages a window, spray paints the walls, or causes other structural damage.
+This insurance coverage doesn't refer to damage by a tenant, but rather if someone breaks in and damages a window, spray paints the walls, or causes other structural damage.
 While this coverage is also optional, it may be a good idea if you live in a highly populated area that has a higher crime rate, like Los Angeles or San Francisco.

 Partner with a specialized local insurance agent through Azibo

-Landlord insurance typically costs about 20% more than homeowners insurance.
+This type of landlord policy typically costs about 20% more than homeowners insurance.
 According to NerdWallet, the average cost of homeowners insurance in the U.S. is about $1,820 per year.
 This would mean the average landlord premium is approximately $2190 per year.
 Yet many Azibo customers pay annual premiums under $1,000 for landlord coverage.
 We're proud to provide quick access to a curated set of high-quality insurance carriers — so you get the right coverage at the right price.

 Ready to put insurance hassles in the past?
 Azibo is here to help.
-Simplify the California landlord insurance process and get your free quote today
+Simplify the landlord insurance process and get your free quote today

 Looking for more state-by-state insurance guides?
 Check out these resources: